 The Agriculture Resources Conservation Fund (ARCF) provides cost-share assistance to Tennessee landowners to install Best Management Practices (BMPs) that reduce agricultural water pollution.
 This assistance is facilitated primarily through Soil Conservation Districts although Resource Conservation and Development Councils, universities, and other agricultural associations may participate.

 A wide range of BMPs are available for cost-share, from those that curtail soil erosion to ones that help to remove pollutants from water runoff from agricultural operations.
-Landowners may be eligible to receive up to 75% of the cost of a BMP installation.
+Landowners may be eligible to receive up to 75% of the cost of a BMP installation and if your land is located in a 303d watershed you could receive up to 85% in the cost of a BMP installation.
 Part of the fund is available for educational projects which raise awareness of soil erosion/water quality problems and promote BMP use.

 The Tennessee Agricultural Enhancement Program provides funding to the Water Resources Program to assist Soil Conservation Districts with lessening soil erosion and improving water quality through: